SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

     ??? success "Solution"

-        Since both convolutions have a kernel size of 3, stride 1 (default value) and no padding that means that we lose 2 pixels in each dimension, because the kernel can not be centered on the edge pixels.
+        Since both convolutions have a kernel size of 3, stride 1 (default value) and no padding that means that we lose 2 pixels in each dimension, because the kernel cannot be centered on the edge pixels.
 Therefore, the output of the first convolution would be 32x26x26.
 The output of the second convolution would be 64x24x24.
 The size of `S` must therefore be `64 * 24 * 24 = 36864`.
 The number of parameters in a convolutional layer is `kernel_size * kernel_size * in_channels * out_channels + out_channels` (last term is the bias) and the number